rakalto/Cardano-NFT-Auto-Mint/README.md

 To do this, go to line 48 and change 15000000 to your price in **lovelace**.
 1 ADA = 1,000,000 lovelace.
 [Here is a calculator](https://bluehares.com/cardano-ada-lovelace-calculator/) to double check your values are correct.

 Next change the value of *amountToSendProfit* on line 90 to your price in lovelace minus 6700000.
-This accounts for the 1.7 ADA sent back to the user and a 5 ADA voluntary donation (more on that later).
+This accounts for the 1.7 ADA sent back to the user and a 5 ADA voluntary donation.

 #### Voluntary Donations
 The script includes a voluntary donation on 5 ADA per sale.
 It is completely up to you whether you leave this in.
 To remove the donation, simply change line 8 to your own address.
-You can also increase or decrease this amount as you like but don't forget to update the profit amount. (although there needs to be at least 1 ADA for the transaction to work, hence changing the donation address is best).
+You can also increase or decrease this amount as you like but don't forget to update the profit amount (although there needs to be at least 1 ADA for the transaction to work, hence changing the donation address is best).

 ### Step 4 - Add the metadata

 Now we need to make a folder which will contain all the NFT metadata json files.
-Make sure this is is created in the same directory as *process.sh*.
+Make sure this is created in the same directory as *process.sh*.

 ```
 mkdir metadata